On this page, you can learn how to use KDE's

 source ~/kde/build/plasma-desktop/prefix.sh ~/kde/usr/bin/plasmashell --replace

-To build the Plasma Mobile environment, also build the following:
+To build the Plasma Mobile environment, run the following command:

 You can run your custom-built Plasma Mobile in an emulated phone session using a phone-sized window within your existing desktop.
 Note that you probably want that this emulated phone session does not use the settings of your current user.
 E.g. you want in the emulated phone session to use Angelfish, not Mozilla Firefox as your web browser.
 Instructions: